asmusskar/ALVA/README.md

+Skar, A. and Andersen, S (2020).
+ALVA. https://doi.org/10.11583/DTU.12387305.v1

 # ALVA
-ALVA is a MATLAB-package for advanced pavement modeling that is highly adaptive
+Adaptive Layered Viscoelastic Analysis (ALVA) is a MATLAB-package for pavement modeling.
+The aim with the software is to equip the civil engineering community with an advanced pavement modeling tool and computer package that is highly adaptive, transparent and open-access, capable of supporting current and future pavement evaluation needs.

 <div>
 <img src="images/Roadmap_ALVA.png" width="90%">